Skip to main content

 What Science Says

-• This property has been utilized in pressure sensors and other scientific instruments.
+• This property has been used in pressure sensors and other scientific instruments.

-• The vertical striations on Tourmaline crystals result from its trigonal crystal structure and are a reliable identification feature.
+• The vertical striations result from its trigonal crystal structure and are a reliable identification feature.

-• While the metaphysical properties attributed to Black Tourmaline are not empirically validated, the stone's piezoelectric properties do demonstrate that it interacts with electromagnetic energy in measurable ways.
+• While the metaphysical properties are not empirically validated, the piezoelectric properties do show that Tourmaline interacts with electromagnetic energy in measurable ways.

 Which Chakras Does Black Tourmaline Connect To?